-EGYPT'S PLACE IN UNIVERSAL HISTORY.
+· EGYPT'S PLACE IN UNIVERSAL HISTORY.

 Egypt's Place in Universal History: an Historical Investigation.
 In Five Books.
-By Christian C. J. Buttsen.
+By Christian C. J. Bunsen.
 Translated by C. H. Cottrell.
 Vols.
 I. and II.
 Longman and Co.

 THE facilities for explaining Egyptian history do not appear to increase with the zeal of its investigators.
 The Chevalier Bunsen, like other antiquarians. who have written on the same subject, criticises keenly all theories which have preceded his own; perhaps this is the easiest part of the Egyptologer's task.
 So much remains in obscurity, so much is lost in confusion, so much depends on conjecture, that learning and ingenuity seem equally at fault when they attempt to fix the limits of the Pharaonetic rule, and to determine between what eras in the annals of our race the ancient monarchies of Egypt rose, flourished, and fell.
 If we analyse the views of any student, from Champollion to Lepsius, we find him surely stealing away from his proofs to his suppositions, from his discoveries to his hypotheses, from interpretations that are incomplete to new readings that are "obvious," and from irreconcilable statements to "indisputable conclusions."
 Like a lover of old porcelain who from glittering dust and painted fragments attempts to reconstruct a vase, the decipherer of Memphian inscriptions places his lists of kings in every conceivable variety of juxtaposition.
-Chronologyallows him a certain space, more or less expanded as his opinions may determine, and historical records interpose admitted boundaries which he can neither overlook nor overleap; and to harmonise his dynasties with the exigences of time and of events, he arranges them, transposes them, rejects some, extends others, and marshals the whole, at length, into a systematic and consistent array.
+Chronologyallows him a certain space, more or less expanded as his opinions may determine, and historical records interpose admitted boundaries which he can neither overlook nor overleap; and to harmonise his dynasties with the exigences of time and. of events, he arranges them, transposes them, rejects some, extends others, and marshals the whole, at length, into a systematic and consistent array.
 This is antiquarianism; but is it history?
-Partly the one, and partly the other, we think; and, therefore, in applying these remarks to the Chevalier Bunsen's volumes of research, we by no means undervalue the basis of solid erudition, the laborious inquiries, the acute comparisons instituted by that indefatigable writer.
-So far as the antique monuments of Egypt can, in the present state of learning, be comprehended, we believe he comprehends them; he is not so fearless as Lepsius, or so positive as Osburne; he does not pretend to the Daniel's eye of Forster, or to the private and exclusive information of Wilkinson; but he claims the merit of having concentrated the light of varied learning on his theme; of having aimed at a logical method; and of affirming nothing in a tone of absolute dogmatism.
+Partly the one, and partly the other, we think ; and, therefore, in applying these remarks to the Chevalier Bunsen's volumes of research, we by no means undervalue the basis of solid erudition, the laborious inquiries, the acute comparisons instituted by that indefatigable writer.
+So far as the antique monuments of Egypt can, in the present state of learning, be comprehended, we believe he comprehends them; he is not so fearless as Lepsius, or so positive as Osburne; he does not pretend to the Daniel's eye of Forster, or to the private and ex-clusive information of Wilkinson; but he claims the merit of having concentrated the light of varied learning on his theme; of having aimed at a logical method; and of affirming nothing in a tone of absolute dogmatism.
 And this credit, which is no less than he demands, is no more than he deserves.
 There may have been more surprising theorists, there have undoubtedly been more original investigators; but as a critic of Egyptian history, written, restored, or imagined, the Chevalier Bunsen is unsurpassed.
-We, who question the reality of his discoveries, may concede him this praise; because our scepticism arises, not from any sense of deliciency in his skill, or in his acquirements, but from our conviction that the foundation of existing theories on those remote periods in the annals of our race which concern the kings and people of ancient Egypt are for the most part uncertain and unsubstantial.
+We, who question the reality of his discoveries, may concede him this she may have derived from artistic associations.
+A gentle, trusting, reverent heart speaks in all her poems, and speaks healthily and strongly.